 As part of the CMPRP-funded program, Lifetime Wellness is teaming with several senior living providers on a pioneering initiative.
 Together, they are tracking the effectiveness of nonpharma interventions in residents who have reported moderate to severe pain, symptoms of depression, or are receiving anti-anxiety or antipsychotic medications.
 The program includes 10 percent of residents in 15 senior living facilities, along with interdisciplinary care teams, from clinical nursing to social services staff.

-“Our goal is to see how we can use the aromatherapy option to reduce or manage resident stress, outcomes, such as changes in mood and level of pain, to track trends, report them back pain, anxiety, and depressive symptoms,” Whitwell says.
+“Our goal is to see how we can use aromatherapy benefits to reduce or manage resident stress, outcomes, such as changes in mood and level of pain, to track trends, report them back pain, anxiety, and depressive symptoms,” Whitwell says.
 “We’re monitoring to the state, and create broader applications for the future.”

 Testing the Blends